Constrained deformations of positive scalar curvature metrics: Introduction

-Now, in extending this result from the case of the disk to the case of general 3-manifolds with boundary as in Theorem \ref{thm:A}, the main obstacle is probably to find an appropriate replacement for the round metric, more precisely to associate to our initial manifold $X$ a model triple $(M,g,f)$, with $M=DX$, that represents the natural endpoint of the isotopy we wish to construct.
+Now, in extending this result from the case of the disk to the case of general 3-manifolds with boundary as in Theorem \ref{thm:A}, the main obstacle is probably to find an appropriate replacement for the round metric, more precisely to associate to our initial manifold $X$ a (connected) subset of model triples of the form $(M,g,f)$, with $M=DX$, that represent the natural endpoints of the isotopy we wish to construct.
 The procedure to construct such triples is decribed in Section \ref{subs:ModelMet}.
-Roughly speaking, we start with a central sphere and then perform a series of operations (that are bijectively associated to the various pieces in the decomposition of $X$), which are essentially equivariant connected sums of various types.
+Roughly speaking, we start with a reference sphere and then perform a series of operations (that are associated to the various pieces in the decomposition of $X$), which are essentially equivariant connected sums of various types.
 An interesting feature, though, is that our model metrics also exhibit \emph{iterated necks}, namely (degree two) chains of equivariant necks, built at two different scales, one on top of the other.
 In fact, an important point of our discussion is then to prove that \emph{no higher-order chains of necks are needed} or, in other words, that higher-order chains of necks can always isotoped to simpler models.
 The isotopies we need to build are (due to the equivariance requirements) subject to additional requirements compared to \cite{Mar12}, thus these missing degrees of freedoms force the models to be more complicated.
 The reader might have a look at Figure \ref{fig:InflateSphere} and Figure \ref{fig:Simplify} to get a feeling for the sort of issues we face.
 The final result we obtain is as follows:

 \begin{prop} Let $(M,g,f)$ be a connected reflexive 3-manifold of positive scalar curvature.
-Then there exists a reflexive isotopy of classes, through metrics of positive scalar curvature, whose endpoint is a model triple. \end{prop}
+Then there exists a reflexive isotopy of classes connecting, through metrics of positive scalar curvature, its equivalence class to that of a model triple. \end{prop}